‘Survivor: Game Changers’: Jeff Probst Reveals A Huge Change In Voting [Video]

 Survivor 34: Game Changers spoilers tease that there will be a major change on how the contestants vote, specifically how they break a tie vote.
-Entertainment Weekly reported that Survivor host, Jeff Probst revealed that the show would not re-vote in the event of a tie.
+Entertainment Weekly reported that Survivor host Jeff Probst revealed that the show would not re-vote in the event of a tie.
 It could be a huge game changer.

 How it works is in the event of a tie, the tribe will not revote.
 The tribe will immediately go to the tiebreaker without the chance to change your vote.